Christina Wodtke: Career

 Wodtke has held a series of executive roles in the tech industry, most notably leading teams who built the events platform and created an algorithm for Linkedin's newsfeed, leading a redesign of Myspace and its profile pages and leading the design and launch of the Zynga.com gaming platform.

 Wodtke is a co-founder and past president of the Information Architecture Institute.
 As a User Experience professional, she has worked for such companies as Yahoo, Hot Studio, The New York Times, and Zynga to improve and develop their Web sites.

-Wodtke founded Webby-nominated magazine of design thinking [Boxes and Arrows] and has been published continuously (as well as sometime contributor).
-Boxes and Arrows was the first online magazine aimed exclusively at working practitioner designers, and has inspired a host of other online 'zines, from UXmatters to Johnny Holland.
+Wodtke founded an online journal for information architects Boxes and Arrows, which was nominated for a Webby Award in 2003.

-She is frequently sought out as an expert for interviews and talks on social web design, gamification, user experience, start-up management, and innovation.
+Her first book Information Architecture: Blueprints for the Web (2003) was reviewed as a concise guide for IA beginners which does not necessarily offer new information for people experienced with IA.
+Instead of emphasizing rigid rules, the book provides practical exercises and scenarios to introduce readers to IA concepts such as archetypal personas, controlled vocabularies, sitepath diagrams, and user-centered design.
+In her book Radical Focus (2016), she first takes the reader through a fictional case study in the form of a fable and later explains how to use OKRs to help teams realize their goals.